 My Services

-I work with women suffering from pelvic pain and dysfunction that can arise from:
+I help women experiencing pain or discomfort that can arise from:

 I’m proud to be one of the few osteopaths in Dublin who has been trained by pelvic floor physiotherapists, from the National Maternity Hospital, in the internal assessment and rehabilitation of pelvic floor dysfunction.

-Depending on you and your unique symptom presentation, a treatment may include:
+Depending on your individual needs, a session may include:

 If you’re unsure whether I can help you with a certain condition, please contact me and I’d be happy to advise you.